Legends Dinner: Maggie Beer

 In 2011, Emma took on the role of Development Chef for the two-Michelin-starred Sat Bains, working closely with Sat on the highly innovative and constantly changing menus.

-Emma then travelled to Japan and worked alongside Yoshihiro Narisawa in the kitchen at Narisawa, where she was the first non-Japanese chef ever to be appointed.
-Narisawa is a highly regarded two-Michelin-starred restaurant that ranked number 1 “Best Restaurant in Asia” (San Pellegrino) and ranked number 20 on “World’s 50 Best” restaurants list (2013).
+Emma then travelled to Japan and worked alongside Yoshihiro Narisawa in the kitchen at Narisawa, where she was the first non-Japanese female chef ever to be appointed.
+Narisawa is a highly regarded two-Michelin-starred restaurant that ranked number 1 on San Pellegrino’s Best Restaurant in Asia and ranked number 20 on the World’s 50 Best Restaurants list (2013).

 In July 2014 Emma became Co-Executive Chef at Penfold’s Magill Estate.
-During her tenure she was named Gourmet Travellers Best New Talent (2014) and joint Advertiser Chef of the Year (2016).
-The restaurant was also awarded Restaurant of the Year at the National Restaurant and Catering Awards(2016) and featured on Gourmet Traveler’s Top 20 Restaurant list (2014, 2015 and 2016) and The Australian’s Hottest 50 Restaurants (2014, 2015 and 2016).
+During her tenure she was named Gourmet Traveller’s Best New Talent (2014) and joint Advertiser Chef of the Year (2016).
+The restaurant was also awarded Restaurant of the Year at the National Restaurant and Catering Awards(2016) and featured on Gourmet Traveller’s Top 20 Restaurant list (2014, 2015 and 2016) and The Australian’s Hottest 50 Restaurants (2014, 2015 and 2016).

-“My aim is to create original, deliciously crafted food with a big focus on clean, balanced flavours.
-I want people to relate to what they’re eating, to have fun and feel a sense of warmth and honesty from the experience.
-I am very passionate about sourcing high quality and handpicked local produce, in particular working closely with farmers, who are all an integral part of my community”, says Emma.
+My aim is to create deliciously crafted food with a big focus on clean, balanced flavours.
+I want people to relate to what they are eating, to have fun and feel a sense of warmth and honesty from the experience.
+I am very passionate about sourcing high quality and handpicked local produce, in particularly working closely with farmers who are all an integral part of my community”, says Emma.